eclipse/kiso-testing/docs/advanced_features/multiprocessing.rst

 logging on stdout
 ~~~~~~~~~~~~~~~~~

-All logs comming from proxy's associated connectors (except proxy channels)
+All logs coming from proxy's associated connectors (except proxy channels)
 won't be displayed on the console.